SaibalPatraDS/PostgreSQL/Window Functions/window_functions.md

   * PARTITION BY: Optional clause that divides the result set into partitions.
   * ORDER BY: Specifies the order in which the values are sorted.
   * window_frame_clause: Optional clause that defines the window frame within the partition.
+  * Range between unbounded preceding and current row means the during searching, the search will be done between prior rows and current rows